 Being an RDP session is what makes it a simulator rather than an emulator.
 Additionally, changing operating system settings, or running code that modifies the OS in the simulator also modifies your host OS.
 Only one instance of the Simulator is allowed to run at a time, and multiple instances of Visual Studio and/or Blend for Visual Studio share the only instance of the Windows Simulator.
 This also means that you cannot run the Simulator inside the Simulator.

-Because Windows 8 Metro style apps run in immersive mode (full screen) or snapped view, it is difficult to debug them without a simulator, although multiple monitors can help make full screen debugging easier.
+Because Windows Store apps run in immersive mode (full screen) or snapped view, it is difficult to debug them without a simulator, although multiple monitors can help make full screen debugging easier.
 Controlling suspend and resume events in the Simulator is far easier than when running in immersive mode.

 The simulator lives at C:\Program Files (x86)\Common Files\Microsoft Shared\Windows Simulator\Microsoft.Windows.Simulator.exe; however, it is part of Visual Studio so you can access it from the standard toolbar.